orblivion/etherpad-lite-sandstorm/README.md

 ## Setup

 1) this repo needs to be checked out at /opt/app.
 Not as a symlink or anything like that, the real path has to be there.
 It affects how the app behaves at least in some ways.
-TODO (give known example).

 2) your user should have write access (without requiring sudo) to /var/.